Whatton-in-the-Vale: Heritage

 Whatton Mill was a five-storey brick tower windmill built in 1820.
 It had four patent sails (sails with shutters instead of cloth), two of which were double.
 Milling ceased in about 1916.
 The capless tower is now a listed building.

 The Anglican Church of St. John of Beverley is a Grade II* listed building dating from the 14th century, but extensively restored and rebuilt in the 19th century.
 It belongs to the Cranmer Group of parishes, with the churches at Aslockton, Hawksworth, Orston, Scarrington and Thoroton.
 A service is held in Whatton once a month.

 The population of Whatton was 306 in 1801, 399 in 1821, and 388 in 1831.

 Whatton Manor estate, to the south of the village, was inherited in 1840 by Thomas Dickinson Hall (1808–1879), who built a substantial manor house there in "Elizabethan style".
 The family financed charitable and church-building work in the district.
 The manor house and its grounds were sold in 1919 to Samuel Ernest Chesterman, who in turn sold them to William Goodacre Player, son of John Player of the cigarette manufacturers John Player & Sons).
 The manor building, by then in poor condition, was demolished in the mid-1960s, but the original stables can still be seen from Manor Lane.
 They now house a stud farm.

-The village pub, the Griffin's Head, was closed in the mid-1990s and replaced by private housing.
+The village pub, the Griffin's Head, was closed and demolished in the mid-1990s and replaced by housing.

-Whatton was once a named telephone exchange for many villages, but the name gave way to a dialling code (01949).
+Whatton was once a named telephone exchange for many of the surrounding villages, but the name gave way to a dialling code (01949).

 Governance

-Whatton has a parish council and belongs under Rushcliffe Borough Council.
-Since December 1919, the member of Parliament for the Newark constituency, to which Whatton belongs, is the Conservative Robert Jenrick, a former Minister for Housing, Communities and Local Government.
+Whatton has its own parish council.
+The village falls under the governance of Rushcliffe Borough Council.
+The member of Parliament is Robert Jenrick (Conservative), MP for Newark.

 Transport

-Whatton is served by Aslockton railway station, less than a mile to the north of the village, which offers services to Grantham and Skegness and to Nottingham and beyond.
-Its daytime, weekday bus services run to Bingham, Newark-on-Trent, Grantham and elsewhere.
+Whatton is served by Aslockton railway station, less than a mile to the north of the village, with services to Grantham, Skegness and Nottingham.
+Limited bus services run to Bingham and to Grantham via Bottesford.

 Prison

-Whatton (HM Prison) opened at the west end of the village in 1960 as a detention centre.
+HM Prison Whatton opened at the west end of the village in 1960 as a detention centre.
 Since 1990 it has been a Category C closed male prison for sex offenders.